Explanation of the Topic...Standard Costing |

 Direct Materials Price Variance

-Let's begin by assuming that the account Direct Materials Price Variance has a debit balance of $3,500 at the end of the accounting year.
-You can see from the following journal entry (a hypothetical entry which assumes that all of the direct materials were purchased at one time) that a debit balance is an unfavorable variance:
+Let’s begin by assuming that the account Direct Materials Price Variance has a debit balance of $3,500 at the end of the accounting year resulting from one purchase:

-The accounting professional follows a materiality guideline which says that a company may make exceptions to other accounting principles if the amount in question is insignificant.
+Accounting professionals have a materiality guideline which allows a company to make an exception to an accounting principle if the amount in question is insignificant.
 (For example, a large company may report amounts to the nearest $1,000 on its financial statements, or an inexpensive item like a wastebasket can be expensed immediately instead of being depreciated over its useful life.)
-This means that if the total variance of $3,500 shown above is a very, very small amount relative to the company's net income, the company can charge the entire $3,500 to cost of goods sold instead of allocating some of the amount to the inventories.
+This means that if the total variance of $3,500 shown above is a very, very small amount relative to the company’s net income, the company can assign the entire $3,500 to the cost of goods sold instead of allocating some of the amount to the inventories.

 If the balance in the Direct Materials Price Variance account is a credit balance of $3,500 (instead of a debit balance) the procedure and discussion would be the same, except that the standard costs would be reduced instead of increased.